 I’ve purposely left it bare except for the lights – I love the cheer it brings to the room!

-On the counter is my favorite little faux cedar tree, another vintage Santa, and some ornaments in a vintage scale.
+On the counter is a little faux cedar tree in a vintage pot, another little Santa, and some ornaments in a vintage scale.

 The mantel over our range is a favorite place to decorate!
 This year I added another little pine tree and a teeny tiny wreath, along with some cedar and eucalyptus branches.

 The trio of little trees creates a simple centerpiece on the kitchen table, and one that can stay all the way through January.
-The little trees are faux and I’ve put them in vintage French terracotta pots.
+The little trees are faux and I’ve put them in vintage French terracotta pots that I found.
 It’s probably one of my favorite things I’ve ever done!